 Cheshire Hollow Farm is a working farm located at 1559 Peck Lane, in Cheshire, Connecticut.
 The farm is operated by John Romanik, Jr. and his wife Dawn Cestaro, both of whom are life-long Cheshire residents.

 Cheshire Hollow Farm is home to a variety of animals, including miniature horses, miniature cattle, pot-bellied pigs, goats, chickens, and rabbits.
-Seasonal goods are sold on the farm, including pumpkins and Christmas trees.
-Cheshire Hollow Farm also hosts school field trips, a summer camp, private tours, and children's parties at the Birthday Barn.
+Christmas trees are sold every holiday season.
+Cheshire Hollow Farm hosts school field trips, a summer camp, and private tours.
 The farm also sells baby goats and baby bunnies.

 Farm Histo ry